How Much Do California Movers Cost?

 The cheapest way to move within California is by using a DIY option.
 For some people in California, it’s cheaper to rent a moving truck, but for others, it makes more sense to hire a professional moving company.

 While it seems like a DIY move would also be the cheapest way to relocate out of California, that’s not always the case.
-Truck rentals can save you money on shorter-distance moves.
-But for out-of-state relocations, hidden or unexpected expenses like gas, mileage, toll charges, and even food and accommodations on your trip can add up quickly and even push the price of your truck rental above what it would cost to use a full-service mover.
+Truck rentals can certainly save you money on shorter-distance moves, but out-of-state relocations often come with hidden or unexpected expenses — things like gas, mileage, toll charges, food, and accommodations.
+Those costs can add up quickly and may even drive your DIY move above what it would cost to hire a full-service mover.

 To help you decide, use our free moving cost calculator to get free personalized, instant quotes and quickly compare the cost of truck rentals and professional moving companies.